Joseph Brant: American Revolution

 Brant's own relations with the British were strained.
 John Butler who was running the Indian Department in the absence of Guy Johnson had difficult relations with Brant.
 Brant found Butler patronizing while Brant's friend Daniel Claus assured him that Butler's behavior was driven by "jealousy and envy" at the charismatic Brant.
 At the end of December, Brant was at Fort Niagara.
 He traveled from village to village in the confederacy throughout the winter, urging the Iroquois to enter the war as British allies.
 Many Iroquois balked at Brant's plans.
 In particular, the Oneida and Tuscarora gave Brant an unfriendly welcome.
-Joseph Louis Cook, a Mohawk leader who supported the rebel American colonists, became a lifelong enemy of Brant's.
+Louis Cook, a Mohawk leader who supported the rebel American colonists, became a lifelong enemy of Brant's.

 The full Grand Council of the Six Nations had previously decided on a policy of neutrality at Albany in 1775.
 They considered Brant a minor war chief and the Mohawk a relatively weak people.
 Frustrated, Brant returned to Onoquaga in the spring to recruit independent warriors.
 Few Onoquaga villagers joined him, but in May he was successful in recruiting Loyalists who wished to retaliate against the rebels.
 This group became known as Brant's Volunteers.
 Brant's Volunteers consisted of a few Mohawk and Tuscarora warriors and 80 white Loyalists.
 Paxton commented it was a mark of Brant's charisma and renown that white Loyalists preferred to fight under the command of a Mohawk chief who was unable to pay or arm them while at the same time that only a few Iroquois joined him reflected the generally neutralist leanings of most of the Six Nations.
 The majority of the men in Brant's Volunteers were white.

 In June, he led them to Unadilla to obtain supplies.
 There he was confronted by 380 men of the Tryon County militia led by Nicholas Herkimer.
-The talks with Herkimer, a Palatine who had once been Brant's neighbor and friend, were initially friendly.
+The talks with Herkimer, a Palatine who had once been Brant's neighbour and friend, were initially friendly.
 However, Herkimer's chief of staff was Colonel Ebenezer Cox, the son-in-law of Brant's archenemy Klock, and he continually made racist remarks to Brant, which at one point caused Brant's Mohawk warriors to reach for their weapons.
 Brant and Herkimer were able to defuse the situation with Brant asking his warriors to step outside while Herkimer likewise told Cox to leave the room.
 Herkimer requested that the Iroquois remain neutral but Brant responded that the Indians owed their loyalty to the King.